Mean Robust Optimization: Conclusions

 \section{Conclusions}

 We have presented \glsentryfull{MRO}, a new data-driven methodology for decision-making under uncertainty that bridges robust and distributionally robust optimization while preserving rigorous probabilistic guarantees.
 By clustering the dataset before performing \gls{MRO}, we solve an efficient and computationally tractable formulation with limited performance degradation.
-In particular, we showed that when the constraints are affine in the uncertainty, clustering does not affect the optimal value of the objective.
-When the constraint is concave in the uncertainty, we directly quantified the increase in worst-case value that is caused by clustering.
-We demonstrated this result through a set of numerical examples, where we observed the possibility of tuning the size of the uncertainty set such that using a small number of clusters achieves near-identical performance of traditional \gls{DRO}, with much higher computational efficiency.
+In particular, we showed that when the constraints are affine in the uncertainty, clustering does not affect the optimal value of the objective. \reviewChanges{When the constraint is concave or maximum-of-concave in the uncertainty, we directly quantified the change in worst-case constraint value that is caused by clustering.
+For problems with objective uncertainty, this directly bounds the change in the optimal value caused by clustering. } We demonstrated this result through a set of numerical examples, where we observed the possibility of tuning the size of the uncertainty set such that using a small number of clusters achieves near-identical performance of traditional \gls{DRO}, with much higher computational efficiency. \reviewChanges{In the final example, we also demonstrated that \gls{MRO} offers protection against outliers compared to Wasserstein \gls{DRO}.}

 \ifpreprint